Jack-Barradell/FlashExfil/README.md

 ## Upcoming

 An alternative version of this tool that encodes grids of QR codes to allow a higher data transfer rate will be released in the near future.

+## Disclaimer

+This tool is provided for educational purposes, or for use by secuirty testers during their authorised engagements.
+Use of this tool in unauthorised environments, or to exfiltrate data without authorisation is strictly forbidden.

+I can accept no responsibility for unauthorised use of this tool.

+This tool is provided without warranty or guarantee.